Southern Cumberland Land Protection Fund

 Capitalized with grants from the Lyndhurst and Benwood Foundations and Merck Family Fund, OSI’s Southern Cumberland Land Protection Fund (Fund) protects wildlife habitat and biodiversity in landscapes that are critical to facilitating adaptation to climate change.
 The Fund is focused on protecting ecologically critical lands in Alabama, Tennessee and Georgia that have been identified as high priority in OSI’s research project, Protecting Southern Appalachian Wildlife in an Era of Climate Change, as well as other wildlife habitat and landscape conservation plans such as State Wildlife Action Plans and Cumberland Voices.

-The Fund, capitalized at $7.75 million, has approved ten capital grants since 2012 totaling $3.1 million, including the following three completed projects:
+The Fund, capitalized at $7.75 million, has approved twelve capital grants since 2012 totaling $3.6 million.

-biological diversity presenting great conservation need and opportunity.
-This
+presenting great conservation need and opportunity.
+This region supports rich

-region supports rich animal and plant diversity in its large forest blocks,
+animal and plant diversity in its large forest blocks, extensive underground

-extensive underground cave systems, and multiple patch habitats, all of which are
+cave systems, and multiple patch habitats, all of which are threatened with

-threatened with high rates of loss to development, fragmentation, conversion,
+high rates of loss to development, fragmentation, conversion, and increasingly,

 Map of focus area (pdf)